 Metrolink's aging fleet is undergoing a revamp of its locomotive fleet to improve daily operation of the system.
 Tier 4 locomotives are compliant with the latest U.S. Environmental Protection Agency (EPA) emissions standards and will reduce particulate matter and nitrogen oxide emissions by up to 85%, resulting in cleaner air for the region.
 Performance concerns have delayed the delivery of the new locomotives.
-Metrolink ordered 40 Tier 4 locomotives.
-As of March 2020, SCRRA has 32 locomotives in operations while having received 35.
+Metrolink ordered and has received 40 Tier 4 locomotives.
 Metrolink's existing fleet of Bombardier passenger rail cars need to be rebuilt to comply with current standards and regulations, as well as to improve their reliability and appearance.
 Metrolink has started shipping the rail cars to a vendor to start the overhauls.
 Metrolink investigated purchasing new cars as opposed to overhauling the existing fleet, but the estimated cost of replacement was more than double the cost of the overhauling the existing fleet.
 Metrolink is continuing its overhaul program with the intent to have all cars upgraded in the next several years.